Stiff-Rock/WordleOxide/README.md

 # WorldeOxide
-Play the current Wordle in your terminal!
-(Currently available in English and Spanish).
+Play the daily Wordle in your terminal!

 ## Features

-- Synchronized word of the day and dictionary for valid work checking with the real websites
+- Synchronized Game: Fetches the official daily word and dictionary for valid word checking directly from the original websites.
-- Copy the result and share it with your friends
+- Shareable Results: Copy the result and share it with your friends.
+- Aviable in English (NYT) and Spanish.

 ## Installation